Kausta1011/MNIST_with_a_Twist/README.md

-# MNIST with a Twist: Binary Classification & Metric Analysis
+# MMNIST with a Twist: The Accuracy Paradox & Advanced Evaluation

 ## 📌 Project Overview
 This project explores the famous **MNIST dataset** (70,000 images of handwritten digits) with a specific focus on **Binary Classification**.
 Instead of classifying all 10 digits, we isolate the digit **'5'** to create a "5-Detector".